M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Logging/index.md

 The resulting log message would depend on the sensitity level:
 `Starting conversion of 'hello world.docx (0-123-1)'` (if the sensitivity level allows document titles to be shown) `Starting conversion of (0-123-1)` (if the sensitivity level does not allow document titles to be shown)

-The logging library contains built-in sensitivity filters for `ObjectVersion`, `ObjectVersionAndProperties`, and `PropertyValue`.
-The VAF Extensions library contains a built-in sensitivity filter for `ObjVerEx`.
-Sensitivity filters can be added by inheriting from `MFiles.VaultApplications.Logging.Sensitivity.LogSensitivityFilterBase<TType>` (where `TType` is the type that your filter handles); simply creating the class and deploying it with your vault application is sufficient for it to be used.
-{:.note}

 #### Supported logging syntaxes for log sensitivity